-TargetTrack functions with fixed site or mobile direction finders.
-You can use it with a stand-alone portable direction finder.
+TargetTrack functions with fixed site or mobile radio direction finders.
+You can use it with a stand-alone portable RDF.
 It can also network multiple direction finders on a Ethernet network or via radio modems.
-The location of each direction finder is shown on a map.
+The location of each RDF is shown on a map.
 When a signal breaks squelch, TargetTrack records the audio and collects and displays the bearings.
 If multiple direction finders are networked it will display the estimated location and a 95% certainty ellipse about the target location.
 When the transmission ceases, TargetTrack waits a given period of time.
 Then it saves the recorded audio and bearing data into an SQL database.
 The user can tag the data using a form that has several fields for identifying the intercept.
 Finally, the SQL database can be searched on these tags and the data played back on the map.

 Features of TargetTrack Direction Finder Software: